 Pippa has most recently acted as Director of ChangeFest19, then Co-Director (with Romana Paulson) of ChangeFestNT21, a national celebration of place based social change, collaborating with communities to create events designed to follow the lead of First nations people and accelerate change to create a fairer and more sustainable Australia.
 She remains passionate about the vital role that arts and culture can play to lead on climate action in order to facilitate a just transition to a sustainable future.

-Pippa is on the Advisory Board of IETM – International Performing Arts Network (Brussels), and a board member of Theatre Network NSW.
-She is a regular contributor to the strategy group at Culture Declares Emergency in the UK.
+Pippa is on the Advisory group of IETM – International Performing Arts Network (Brussels), and a board member of Theatre Network NSW.
+She is also a coordinator of the Regional and International hubs group at Culture Declares Emergency, UK.